Louise Whitfield Carnegie

-Louise Whitfield Carnegie (March 7, 1857 – June 24, 1946) was the wife of philanthropist Andrew Carnegie.
+Louise Whitfield Carnegie (March 7, 1857 – June 24, 1946) was an American philanthropist.
+She was the wife of Scottish-American industrialist and philanthropist Andrew Carnegie.

 Biography

 Early life

-Louise Whitfield was born on March 7, 1857, in the Chelsea neighborhood of Manhattan, New York City.
+Louise Whitfield was born on March 7, 1857, in the Chelsea neighborhood of New York City.
 Her parents—John D. Whitfield (died 1878), a prosperous New York City textile merchant, and Fannie Davis—descended from families who emigrated from England in the 1600s.

 Reaching relative success, John moved the family from Chelsea to Gramercy Park and finally to a brownstone on West 48th Street and Fifth Avenue.

 Adult life

 At the age of 23, Whitfield met Andrew Carnegie, himself aged 45, through her father.

 On April 22, 1887, Whitfield (now 30) married Carnegie (51) at her family's home in New York City in a private ceremony officiated by a pastor from the Church of the Divine Paternity, a Universalist church to which the Whitfields belonged.
 As wedding gifts from her husband, Louise received a home (formerly owned by Collis Potter Huntington) at 5 West 51st Street and an annual income of approximately $20,000.
 Louise signed a prenuptial agreement, renouncing any claims to Andrew’s fortune.
 In return, Andrew gave her stocks and bonds that amounted to an independent annual income of US$20,000.

 Ten years later, in 1897, Louise gave birth to the couple's only child, Margaret Carnegie.
 Louise and her daughter were members of the Brick Presbyterian Church and later the Church of the Divine Paternity (now the Fourth Universalist Society in the City of New York) for whom she and her husband funded their organ.

 Carnegie died at the age of 89 in Manhattan on June 24, 1946.
 She was buried in Sleepy Hollow Cemetery, in Sleepy Hollow, New York.